 Solution – Make changes to the Account Settings of your Outlook Express account.
 For this, make sure that ‘My server requires authentication’ checkbox is checked.

 b.
-Network authentication- Require authentication from an authorised network location
+Network authentication- Require authentication from an authorized network location.

-Solution – When connecting to the ISP’s network through some private network, you will need authorised login credentials.
+Solution – When connecting to the ISP’s network through some private network, you will need authorized login credentials.

 c.
 Static IP or a range of IPs – Network connections have dynamic IP addresses.
 And so, each time when you connect to the network, you cannot be assured of having the same IP address.

 Solution – Make sure to connect to the ISP’s SMTP (outgoing) server from a static IP address or a range of IP addresses.